hnakamur/haproxy16-rpm/README.md

 A Dockerfile to build [haproxy](http://www.haproxy.org/) 1.6.x rpm for CentOS 7 using [fedora copr](https://copr.fedoraproject.org/).

-Warning: Modules may be added or deleted without notice.

 ## Setup

 1. Copy `.envrc.example` to `.envrc`.